LACMA

 Curatorial Notes

 Bronze vessels of this type attest to the high degree of skill and sophistication among early Islamic metalworkers and should probably be regarded as luxury wares.
-This example follows a long-standing practice in Iran of creating zoomorphic vessels.
-Here the metalworker has surmounted the body of the ewer with a bull-headed spout, which must have provoked delight and even mirth whenever liquid was poured from it.
-On one of the vertical flutes is an inscribed "signature" with the name Ahmad.
+While the shape is related to Late Antique silver vessels, bronze ewers such as this would have had significant material value in their own right as sizable examples of worked metal.
+This ewer also follows a long-standing practice in Iran of creating zoomorphic vessels.
+The body is surmounted by a bull-headed spout, which must have provoked a sense of delight and even mirth whenever liquid was poured from it.
+On one of the vertical flutes is an inscribed “signature” with the name Ahmad.

 Selected Bibliography